nekitmm/starnet/README.md

 **Weights for the network**

-This repository contains only the code base needed to run the net.
+This repository contains only a code base needed to run the net.
 Pre-trained weights are available for now through my dropbox account because they weight too much (lol) - about 700 Mb.
-You need to download them to use StarNet:
+You need to download them to begin using StarNet:

 Weights are available under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">
 Attribution-NonCommercial-ShareAlike 4.0 International Creative Commons</a> license.